Alias: False Conversion1

 Therefore, all things that we like are beautiful things.

 Clearly, this argument commits an illicit conversion.
 The invalidity of the argument may have been concealed from Ives by the confusingly similar wording of the premiss and conclusion.
-Analogous considerations apply to the second argument.
+Similar considerations apply to the second argument.